smarttargettech/logos/README.md

 # Bark

-This is the official codebase for running the text to audio model, from Suno.ai.
+This is the official codebase for running the text to audio model, from [Suno.ai](www.suno.ai).

+The original github repo and model card can be found [here](https://github.com/suno-ai/bark)

 The following is additional information about the models released here.